 Sightseeing and tours included Auckland City, Hobbiton movie set, Lake Taupo, Te Papa Museum, Wellington harbour and Mt Victoria.

 We received some wonderful comments from our host groups and audience members during the tour:

 The girls used this tour as an opportunity to develop many new friendships with choristers from all five states, as well as their host families from the schools and choirs we had the pleasure of staying with.
-Congratulations to all of our touring choristers on being such wonderful ambassadors for the choir; we are very proud of you!
+Congratulations to all of our touring choristers on being such wonderful ambassadors for the choir and for Australia; we are very proud of you!